New York & New Jersey Gender and Sexual Orientation Discrimination Lawyers

 From a legal standpoint, it can be difficult to know whether your employer’s conduct rises to the level of illegal discrimination.
 If you believe you have been the victim of sexual orientation or gender identity discrimination, the best thing to do is to consult with an experienced workplace discrimination attorney.
 You could be entitled to compensation for your economic damages, such as lost wages, as well as for the emotional pain and suffering you have endured as a result of the defendant’s conduct.

 Contact the team at Ginarte Gallardo Gonzalez & Winograd to find out what legal options you may have.
-With seven offices conveniently located in the New York/New Jersey metropolitan area, we have an office near you.
+With eight offices conveniently located in the New York/New Jersey metropolitan area, we have an office near you.
 Contact the firm today by calling 888-GINARTE (446-2783) for your free consultation, or fill out our online contact form.